ssg-hub/NLP-project-Radix/README.md

 click a button to take their file out of the running for being matched.

 ### &nbsp;&nbsp;&nbsp;&nbsp;Used libraries
+For this project we made extensive use of the libraries nltk, pandas, fitz, requests, regex, spacy and fuzzywuzzy.

 ## Usage
 Due to the restricted time available to finish this project (two weeks), we have been focussing